aaron-grau/curic/react/projects/pokedex/README.md

   ```

 #### `PokemonIndex`
-Now let's write the `PokemonIndex` presentational component, which will render
-an unordered list of Pokemon names next to corresponding images.
+Now let's write the `PokemonIndex` presentational component, which will render an unordered list of Pokemon names next to corresponding images.

-+ Create a `frontend/components/pokemon/pokemon_index.jsx` file
+  * Create a `frontend/components/pokemon/pokemon_index.jsx` file
-+ Build and export a *stateless*, *functional* component that creates a `<li>` for each pokemon
+  * Build and export a *stateless*, *functional* component that creates a `<li>` for each pokémon
-  + In each `<li>`, display the pokémon's name and a *small* image
+    * In each `<li>`, display the pokémon's name and a *small* image

-Import the container component in your entry file and nest a `<PokemonIndexContainer />` within your `<Root />` component.
+Import the container component in your root file and nest a `<PokemonIndexContainer />` within your `<Root />` component.

-Also amend our doc-ready callback to in include a `dispatch` of `requestAllPokemon`
+Also amend our doc-ready callback to in include a `dispatch` of `requestAllPokemon`.

 ```js
   document.addEventListener('DOMContentLoaded', () => {